myowinthein/hr-guidelines-for-startups/README.md

 - Decide to counteroffer or not

 ### If Unable to Counteroffer ❌
-- Prepare for project handover `check detail steps on the next section`
+- Prepare for project handover
-- List items to reclaim
+- List hardwares to reclaim
+- List accounts to remove access
 - List documents to give
   - Recommendation letter
   - Employment letter
   - Tax papers
-- List accounts to remove
-  - Email
-  - GitLab
-  - AWS
-  - Developer console
-  - Third-party applications
-- Write LinkedIn recommendation for an excellent employee
+- Write LinkedIn recommendation for excellent employees
 - Exit interview `perform on the last working day`
-  - Ask cons of working here
+  - Ask pros & cons of working here
   - Ask areas to improve
   - Ask about the personality of co-workers
-  - Ask their view on projects
+  - Ask their view on everything

 ***